13 minutes read|

 If you're an emerging GP or have a more nuanced setup (multi-seat, portfolio-wide access, or advisory overlays), Altss will typically tailor pricing—best move is to reach out and structure something around your raise size and team.

 Altss was designed specifically for fundraising, not as a generic sales tool.
-The team behind it has raised over $7B across venture, PE, and infrastructure vehicles, and built the product around the questions GPs actually ask when they’re in the middle of a fundraise.
+The product is built around the questions GPs actually ask when they're mid-raise: fit, timing, decision routing, and how to build a shortlist that stays current.

 Altss currently delivers: